Methodology

 where d₁ = [ln(S/K) + (r + σ²/2)·T] / (σ·√T)

 A 0.25 delta call is the strike where the option's spot delta equals 0.25 (typical OTM call), and a 0.25 delta put is the strike where the put's delta equals -0.25 (typical OTM put).
-When you query by delta, the API solves for the strike that produces the requested delta under the calibrated SABR vol surface.
+When you query by delta, the API solves for the strike that produces the requested delta under the calibrated SVI vol surface.

 Spot is stored alongside each snapshot.
 The vol-surface and vol-surface/bulk endpoints expose the spot price in their response so users can convert between moneyness, delta, and absolute strike consistently.
 This convention is intuitive for crypto markets where carry is small relative to volatility, and matches how most crypto practitioners think about strikes.